Learning Outcomes

 SQE1 Syllabus

-For SQE1, you need to understand the limited circumstances in which a positive duty to act might be imposed in the tort of negligence.
-This requires familiarity with the exceptions to the general rule against liability for omissions.
-Pay attention during revision to:
+For SQE1, you are required to understand the limited circumstances in which a positive duty to act might be imposed in the tort of negligence, including the exceptions to the general rule against liability for omissions, with a focus on the following syllabus points:

 - The general principle that English law does not impose liability for pure omissions.